nowaalex/af-utils/packages/check-hot/core/README.md

 conditional-export graph or probe fingerprint.

 `CHECK_HOT_NODE`, `CHECK_HOT_DENO`, and `CHECK_HOT_BUN` select runtime
 executables.
-The published `check-hot` bin is executable; the build verifies mode `0755`.
+The built `check-hot` bin is executable; the build verifies mode `0755`.

 Passing means the declared and automatically derived workloads remained valid on the exact runtime, engine, oracle, and adapter versions in the report.
 It is